 - develop leadership skills

-Our organizations are identified in one of the following five categories:
+Our organizations are identified in one of the following four categories:

 - Academic Organizations - These are clubs directly correlated with an academic program.